crillab/pyxai/README.md

 </p>

 <p>
-As an illustration, below, you can find an example of use (coming from the <a href="http://www.cril.univ-artois.fr/documentation/quickstart">documentation</a>):
+As an illustration, below, you can find an example of use:
 </p>

 ```python